hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 - Percentile

 Percentile is a given percentage of observations in a group of observations fall.
 For example, the 75th percentile is the value (or score) below which 75% of the observations may be found.
+50th percentile is equal to median.

 ![Pandas percentile](assets/pandas-percentile.png)